In your text, read pages 108–113, which cover covariance and correlation, and chapter 8, which covers regression.

 With three calls to the text() command, add the following labels to the plot: “Carters”, “Hermitage”, “transgressive lag”.
 Use the appropriate colors for each.

 We need to evaluate the assumptions of the regressions.
 To not make the problem set too long, we will do this for only one of the regressions.
-If this was for your own analysis, you would do these steps on every regression.
+If this were for your own analysis, you would follow these steps for every regression.

-This will be plot 2 (i.e., a pdf file).
-Create a new plot window, and set it up using par and mfrow to create a 2x2 arrangement of plots.
-We did something similar in problem set 2.
+This will be plot 2.
+Set this up with par and mfrow so that it will form a 2x2 grid of plots, similar to what you did in Problem Set 2.
 To give the plots some room, make the plot 10" by 10".

 Call plot() on cartersRegression to show all four diagnostic plots.